 <Youth – world> In July 2005, at the age of 8, Nyzhnyk competed in the World U12 championship in Belfort, France, scoring 7.0/11, and coming in 17th in a field of 125.
 He re-entered the same event in 2006 and 2007, scoring 2nd place on each occasion.
-In October 2006, shortly after his tenth birthday, he was =2nd with Jorge Cori and Nijat Abasov (both of whom are now GMs) behind Robert Aghasaryan in the World Youth Championship Boys U12 in Batumi, Georgia.
-In November 2007, he scored 9.5/11 enabling him to become runner up (on countback) behind US player Daniel Naroditsky in the World U12 Championship held in Antalya, Turkey.
+In October 2006, shortly after his tenth birthday, he was =2nd with Jorge Cori and Nijat Abasov (both now GMs) behind Robert Aghasaryan in the U12 World Championship in Batumi, Georgia.
+In November 2007, he scored 9.5/11 enabling him to become runner up (on count back) behind US player Daniel Naroditsky in the World U12 Championship held in Antalya, Turkey.
 In 2010 he came =3rd in the World U16 in Turkey.

-Nyzhnyk was a tournament veteran.
-Notable results were a 2330 performance (coming 11th in a field of 17) in a category 3 tournament in Lugansk, Ukraine, while still only 9 years old and sixth place in the Independence Cup tournament in Kiev in August 2008 (performance rating of 2471) in a field of 70 players.
+Nyzhnyk was a tournament veteran from an early age.
+Notable results included a 2330 performance (coming 11th in a field of 17) in a category 3 tournament in Lugansk, Ukraine, while still only 9 years old and sixth place in the Independence Cup tournament in Kiev in August 2008 (performance rating of 2471) in a field of 70 players.
 In April 2008 Nyzhnyk won the 6th Nabokov Memorial in Kiev with 8.5/11, scoring a GM norm.
 In December 2009, Nyzhnyk scored a sensational first place ahead of Jan Werle and Dimitri Reinderman at the Groningen Chess Festival (2009), scoring 7.5/9, his second GM norm, and a 2741 performance rating for the tourney.

 Nyzhnyk started 2011 by coming a solid second behind Daniele Vocaturo at the Tata Steel (Group C) (2011) (formerly Corus C) tournament, scoring 8.5/13 (+6 -2 =5) with a 2615 performance rating.
-He followed this up with =1st at the 2011 Reykjavik Open in March 2011, scoring 7/9 with a TPR of 2688, and with a score of 5.5/9 at the International Tournament in Las Palmas de Gran Canaria, Spain, in May 2011 against a field that included 7 GMs (+2 -2 =3).
+He followed this up with =1st at the Reykjavik Open (2011) held in March 2011, scoring 7/9 with a TPR of 2688, and with a score of 5.5/9 at the International Tournament in Las Palmas de Gran Canaria, Spain, in May 2011 against a field that included 7 GMs (+2 -2 =3).
 In October 2011, he came =4th, half a point behind the three co-leaders, with 6.5/9 in the 15th Unive Open (2011) and also scored 6.5/9 at the 15th Bavarian International Open.
-2012 started with a strong performance at Tata Steel Chess Tournament 2011 - GMB, where he scored 7.5/13, adding a handy 17 points in the bimonthly rating period to 1 March 2012.
+2012 started with a strong performance at Tata Steel (Group B) (2012), where he scored 7.5/13, adding a handy 17 points in the bimonthly rating period to 1 March 2012.
 Nyzhnyk closed out 2012 scoring 7.5/9 to win a share of 1st place in the 16th Bavarian International Open, and to boost him to the top of the U18 division in the New Year (2013) lists.